DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Limitations

 \section{Limitations}

 Although our scheme enables the simultaneous generation of geometry and PBR materials, it has the following limitations: First, since our approach tames pre-trained MV diffusion models for 3D asset generation by training additional adapters while keeping the pre-trained models frozen, the dataset used to train the adapters must adhere to the conventions of the dataset on which the MV diffusion models were originally trained.
 Second, our method is supervised solely by pixel-level losses.
 As a result, the internal structures of instances lack appropriate regularization.
 We leave the exploration of combining our approach with native 3D generation schemes for improved structural modeling to future work.
+Third, our pipeline incorporates TSDF Fusion and continuous remeshing to achieve robust watertight mesh extraction, which, however, may partially erase thin structures or struggle to generate high genus geometry.
+Replacing the 2DGS representation by other neural 3D representation that supports direct mesh estraction instead of TSDF Fusion and introduing native 3D supervision may alleviate the problem.
+Lastly, the \moduleName~Sitwcher requires the MV diffusion priors to have the similar network architecture, including the similar network layouts and feature resolutions.
+How to incorporate diffusion priors with different network architecture is underexpored.